 Additionally, public procurement regimes coexist for: the 32 subnational parties (31 states and Mexico City, the capital) and State-owned enterprises (namely, the energetics industries: oil and electricity).

 In the federal sector, procurement in Mexico is decentralized and operated by each ministry or public agency with the authority to execute its budget.
 Monitoring and coordination are in charge of the Ministry of Finance (Secretaría de Hacienda y Crédito Público, SHCP) and inspection, audit and law enforcement in procurement is a responsibility of the Ministry of Public Administration (Secretaría de la Función Pública, SFP).
 As part of public expenses, procurement is also overseen by Congress via the Federal Superior Audit (Auditoría Superior de la Federación, ASF.)

 The main portal for retrieving information on current public procurement procedures in the Federal government is the Compranet system, which collects information concerning each stage of the procedures.
 The SHCP operates Compranet.
 As well, the main features of concluded procedures are part of the mandatory transparency information made available to the public in the National Platform of Transparency (NPT).
 This last system includes, as well, procurement information for the subnational level and data concerning the State-owned enterprises.
 The SFP oversees the NPT as part of the National Transparency System and the National Anticorruption System.

-Public Procurement Legislation available at the following – link.
+Public Procurement Legislation available at the following link.

-Public Procurement Portal of Georgia – link.
+Public Procurement website– link.